Please note this post contains affiliate links.

 Fill a copper mug three-quarters full with crushed ice (don’t have crushed ice?
 No worries!
 Regular ice cubes will do here too!).
 Add Irish whiskey, lime juice and ginger beer.
 Give a brief stir to combine.

-I like to give my Irish mule a little glam up with a lime wheel and a spring of mint.
+I like to give my Irish mule a little glam up with a lime wheel and a fresh mint sprig.
 The scent of the mint really compliments the Irish whiskey, plus it looks a little more festive!

 tips for success